Nikedi/DefHack/README.md

 For more details, see the [uv documentation](https://github.com/astral-sh/uv).

+### Debugging ingestion payloads

+When running the live ingestion loop (`uv run python -m DefHack`), pass `--debug-payloads` to print each JSON payload before it is sent to the API.
+Backlog retries respect the flag as well, making it easy to confirm the exact request body when diagnosing 4xx responses.

 ## Configuring sensor backends

 The sensor pipeline ships with lightweight heuristics by default so it works